-๐ฃ๏ธText-to-Speech (TTS) Fine-tuning
+๐Text-to-Speech (TTS) Fine-tuning

-With Unsloth, we allow you to fine-tune TTS models 1.2x faster with 50% less memory than other implementations with Flash Attention 2.
-This support includes OpenAI's Whisper, Orpheus, and most of the current popular TTS models.
+With Unsloth, you can fine-tune TTS models 1.5x faster with 50% less memory than other implementations with Flash Attention 2.
+This support includes Sesame CSM, Orpheus, and models supported by transformers (e.g. CrisperWhisper, Spark and more).

 Fine-tuning Notebooks:

-OpenAI's Whisper Large V3
+Whisper Large V3 - Speech-to-Text (STT)

 Choosing and Loading a TTS Model

-When this runs, Unsloth will download the model weights if you prefer 8-bit, you could use load_in_8bit=True
+When this runs, Unsloth will download the model weights if you prefer 8-bit, you could use load_in_8bit = True

 (ensure you have enough VRAM).
 You can also replace the model name with other TTS models.